promyaaa/awesome-project-manager/readme.txt

 Only **Single Page(SPA)** WordPress project management plugin in WordPress plugin repository.
 Built with cutting edge technologies like **VueJs**.

-Fusion Project Manager WordPress Plugin is the best project manager plugin for WordPress.
+Awesome Project Manager WordPress Plugin is the best project manager plugin for WordPress.
 You can manage your todos with separate to-do lists, post messages for the team and upload files to share.
 You can discuss every todo and message via the comment section.There is also a built in file management system where you can organize your files by creating separate folders.You can view all your todos in event calendar so that you can have a birds eye view on what is happening throughout each projects.

 ### Installation